-THE EGO.
+THE EGO

-"Out of the night that shelters me, Black as the pit from pole to pole, I thank whatever gods there be For my unconquerable soul."
+"Out of the night that shelters me,

+Black as the pit from pole to pole,

+I thank whatever gods there be

+For my unconquerable soul."

-The much repetition of the foregoing pages would be unpardonable but for the fact that nothing short of repetition over and over again would make the subject clear to those to whom the idea is new.
+THE much repetition of the foregoing pages would be unpardonable but for the fact that nothing short of repetition over and over again would make the subject clear to those to whom the idea is new.

 There are two parts to this subject.
-One relates to the Law of Being or Attraction.
-The other relates to individual life under the Law.
+One relates to the Law of Being, or Attraction; the other relates to individual life under the Law.

-We know nothing of the Law except that it is the Life Principle; that it fills all space absolutely full, leaving no room for the least particle of death.
-We know that this Life Principle is altogether good, and as it fills the universe, therefore the universe is altogether good.
+We know nothing of the Law except that it is the moving spirit of all life, the Life-Principle; that it fills all space absolutely full, leaving no room for the least particle of death.
+We know that this Life-Principle is altogether alive and vital, and altogether good, and as it fills the universe, therefore, the universe is altogether alive and vital and good.
 This statement excludes the idea of either death or evil.
-And indeed, there is no death and no evil.
+And, indeed, there is no death and there is no evil.

-The Life Principle, the Law, is the continent of all possibilities.
-Man and all creatures externalize in their own personalities these possibilities as rapidly as they recognize them.
+The Life-Principle, the Law, is the containant of all possibilities.
+Man and all creatures externalise in their own personalities these possibilities as rapidly as they recognise them.

-Recognition makes apparent or visible those possibilities of the Law that were unapparent or invisible before they were recognized.
-In this sense-the sense of externalizing or making visible the possibilities of the Law-the power to recognize may be called the creative power; and from this time on, I shall speak of it as creative.
+Recognition makes apparent or visible those possibilities of the Law, that were unapparent or invisible before they were recognised.
+In this sense - the sense of externalising or making visible the possibilities of the Law-the power to recognise may be called the creative power; and from this time on I shall speak of it as creative.

-Recognition then, which is intelligence or mind, creates.
+Recognition, then, which is intelligence or mind, creates.

-I therefore come to the second of the two parts of this subject; that which relates to creation.
+I, therefore, come to the second of the two parts of this subject; that which relates to creation.